DETAILED ACTION

 [Step 1] Claim 1 recites “A system…” which falls within the “machine” statutory category of invention under 35 U.S.C. § 101.

 [Step 2A – Prong 2] The judicial exception is not integrated into a practical application.
-Specifically, the claim recites the additional elements of a user interface, a processor circuit, a memory, a random number generator, and a lookup table, all of which are recited at a high level of generality and merely automate the abstract ideas identified above.
-Therefore, the recitation of these additional elements amounts to no more than mere instructions to apply the exception using a generic computing device, which does not impose any meaningful limits on practicing the abstract idea(s).
-Additionally and/or alternatively, the additional elements of a random number generator and a lookup table are directed to insignificant extra-solution activity, which do not integrate the abstract ideas into a practical application.
+Specifically, the claim recites the additional bolded elements of a program executing on a computing device for performing the method steps, wherein the computing device and executed computer program are recited at a high level of generality (a “system” with a “user interface,” a “display,” a “processor circuit,” and a “memory”) and merely automate the identifying, providing, receiving, determining, calculating, accessing, altering, and updating steps.
+Therefore, this additional element amounts to no more than mere instructions to apply the exception using a generic computing device, which does not impose any meaningful limits on practicing the abstract idea(s).
+Additionally and/or alternatively, the additional elements of a random number generator, a lookup table, and an electronic record are directed to insignificant extra-solution activity (including data gathering), which do not integrate the abstract ideas into a practical application.
 Thus, the claim is directed to an abstract idea(s).

 [Step 2B] The claim does not include additional elements that are sufficient to amount to significantly more than the judicial exception.
-As discussed above with respect to integration of the abstract idea(s) into a practical application, the additional elements of a user interface, a processor circuit, a memory, a random number generator, and a lookup table amount to no more than mere instructions to apply the exception using a generic computing device and/or insignificant extra-solution activity, which cannot provide an inventive concept.
+As discussed above with respect to integration of the abstract idea(s) into a practical application, the identified bolded additional elements, including a computer program executing on a computing device for performing the method steps, amount to no more than mere instructions to apply the exception using a generic computing device and/or insignificant extra-solution activity, which cannot provide an inventive concept.
 Accordingly, representative claim 1 is not patent eligible.

-Claims 2-4 and 6-17 are dependent on representative claim 1 and include all of the limitations of claim 1.
-Therefore, the dependent claims recite the same abstract idea(s) as those recited in the independent claim or contain limitations drawn to generic computer components and/or extra-solution activities.
-While the dependent claims may have a narrower scope than the representative claim, no claim contains an additional element to integrate the abstract ideas into a practical application or to render an inventive concept that transforms the corresponding claim into a patent eligible application of the otherwise ineligible abstract ideas.
-Thereby, claims 2-4 and 6-17 are also patent ineligible.
+Claims 2-4 and 16-17 are dependent on representative claim 1 and include all of the limitations of claim 1.
+Therefore, the dependent claims recite the same abstract idea(s) as those recited in the independent claim or contain limitations drawn to generic computer components and/or reciting extra solution activities.
+While the dependent claims may have a narrower scope than the representative claim, no claim contains an additional element to integrate the abstract idea(s) into a practical application or to render an inventive concept that transforms the corresponding claim into a patent eligible application of the otherwise ineligible abstract idea(s).
+Thereby, claims 2-4 and 16-17 are also patent ineligible.

 Conclusion